set-element/Host_IDS_Documentation/isshd_BroInstall.md

 		redef SSHD_POLICY::auth_invalid_user_notice = F;

-the activation of various notices can be turned on and off.
+to your local config file, the activation of various notices can be turned on and off.

 In addition to the sets of hostile content (already described), there is also a set of behaviors that is described as "suspicious".
 These represent unusual actions on the part of the user which by themselves are not cause for alarm, but if enough of them are seen it might be.
 Both the list of  commands as well as the number/threshold can be set at run time if the default values are not satisfactory.